 No, simply place the meatballs on a parchment paper-line sheet pan and bake until fully cooked through.
 Easy!

-What Temperature Should Meatballs Be Cooked To?
+What Temperature Should the Meatballs Be Cooked To?

-When cooking ground beef, it should reach a minimum internal cooking temperature of 160 degrees Fahrenheit.
+When cooking ground beef, it should reach a minimum internal temperature of 160 degrees Fahrenheit.
 Use an instant-read meat thermometer to be sure.

 How Many Meatballs Per Person?